 But there’s a new name in the game.
 Ethereum is another form of cyrptocurrency that is starting to gain popularity among investors and the likes of them.
 As far as the surface level si concerned, these two types of currency seems very similar with their blockchain technologies, decentralized public records and other elements that lie at the core of all these safe and encrypted transactions.

-But ethereum’s influence seems to extend way past that.
-Due to its unique way of approaching cryptocurrency standards, ethereum is much more appealing to the corporate world.
+But Ethereum’s influence seems to extend way past that.
+Due to its unique way of approaching cryptocurrency standards, Ethereum is much more appealing to the corporate world.
 Thus, many companies are jumping on board with this new form of moving money around, and it seems that the value of this particular currency is increasing because of it.
-Even though bitcoin doubled its value in 2017, ethereum’s market share went up by a whopping two thousand percent.
+Even though Bitcoin as well as Ethereum experienced massive crash in the fall of December 2018, the bullish return of the cryptocurrency giant is imminent.
 That’s certainly a considerable amount of progress.

 Do you prefer Bitcoin or Ethereum?
 Let us know by commenting below.